 Side One : Symphony in C, by Bizet :-

 a) I Allegro vivo b) II Adagio c) III Allegro vivace d) IV Allegro vivace.

-Lalo certainly could boast a certain, very renowned supporter of his music, namely Claude Debussy ; the French composer was actually ejected from the Paris Opera Theatre in 1882, for making such a demonstration in favour of Lalo's music, for a ballet!
+Lalo certainly could boast a certain, very renowned supporter of his music, namely Claude Debussy ; the legendary Frenchman was actually ejected from the Paris Opera Theatre in 1882, for making such a demonstration in favour of Lalo's music for a ballet!
 It was shortly after this somewhat-boisterous, Debussy episode, that Lalo completed his Symphony in G minor.